danieljudsonblair/liri-node-app/README.md

 * -OMDB API
 * -Bands In Town API

-The result is a simple command-line tool that takes in a command and arguments, and returns information in the terminal console.
+The result is a command-line tool that takes in a command and arguments, and returns information in the terminal console.
+Additionally, all commands and return results are logged in a plain-text file (log.txt).